prateksha/IntersectionPoints/README.md

 ## Instructions on how to run the code
 - The code is written in Python.
 The code can be run by using the following command for a given input file (Suppose the input file name is **input1.txt**)  -  **python IntersectionPoints.py TestCases/input1.txt**
 - The **generate_input.py** generates random input values for a large value of **n**.
 It is written to the file **large_input.txt**.
 The value of **n** can be changed in the code for a different set of inputs.

+## Individual Contributions

+- **Prateksha** : Wrote the code.
+Wrote the script for generating large inputs.
+Completed other sections of README.

+- **Ayush** : Wrote the proof of correctness and running time analysis.
+Wrote sample test cases.
+Completed the README for TestCase formats.